-- The hiking Day pack is designed to carry the load with comfort. (there is nothing like a sore back to put you off as fast as sore feet!)
+- Designed to carry the type of loads you will need in comfort when fitted properly. (there is nothing like a sore back to put you off as fast as sore feet!)

-- A good hiking Day Pack will have a proper padded harness that spreads the load and assists with your stability.
+- Proper padded harness that spreads the load and assists with your stability.

-- A capacity of 30-40 litres (This doesn’t mean you will fill it completely)
+- Around 30-40 litres capacity (This doesn’t mean you will fill it completely)